learn-academy-2019-charlie/ruby-assessment-paigem33/ruby.md

 1- You can have a class inherit from another, but if you give the new class an initialize without a props, it will not actually inherit the information in the original initialize.

 //Googled Answer
+Examples of non-inheritance relationships are has-many, belongs-to, etc

 #### 5. What do we call the #{} convention used below?
 What is it accomplishing?